UMBC’s B.S. in Chemical Engineering is accredited by the Engineering Accreditation Commission of ABET.

 Within three to five years after graduation:

 - C1.
-Graduates will have demonstrated Competency in the Discipline of chemical engineering.
+Graduates will have Competency in the Practice of Chemical Engineering.

 - C2.
-Graduates will have exhibited Critical Thinking Ability that has enabled them to solve complex problems.
+Graduates will have Critical Thinking Ability that will enable them to solve complex engineering or related technical problems.

 - C5.
-Graduates will have exhibited the Capacity for Life-long Learning.
+Graduates will have demonstrated their Commitment to Life-Long Learning.

 Our Student Outcomes describe what students are expected to know and be able to do by the time of graduation.
 These relate to the skills, knowledge, and behaviors that students acquire as they progress through the program.
 Our eighteen Student Outcomes are related to our Program Educational Objectives and also map to the outcome requirements of ABET Criterion 3 (a – k).